M3UHRZN/interpol_red_notice/README.md

 # interpol_red_notice
 ### Prerequisites to run the project:
-  1.Docker Desktop or Docker should be active on your computer.
+  -Docker Desktop or Docker should be active on your computer.
-  1.To also make the RabbitMQ server operational, follow these steps:
+  -To also make the RabbitMQ server operational, follow these steps:

 Open the RabbitMQ command prompt by navigating to
 ```